sertit/arcgispro-cems/README.md

 ### `from lxml import etree ImportError: DLL load failed: Le module spécifié est introuvable.`
 Just do in your Anaconda Powershell Prompt with `arcgispro-cems` activated: `pip uninstall lxml -y` and `pip install lxml`

-## Tests to do in order to check if everything is alright

-Just double-click on the `test_env_update.bat` file.
-A lot of logs about `Windows fatal exception: code 0xe0000001` may be displayed, but this isn't a problem as long as the tests finish as `passed`

-Note: the tool will try to run the `WaterDepthDEM` tests and will succeed if the tool folder is next to `arcgispro-cems`